Xunnamius/black-flag/README.md

 - The right command gets to generate help text.
 To this end, passing `--help` or an equivalent argument is effectively ignored by routers.

-With vanilla yargs strict mode, this would mean disallowing any arguments unrecognized by the yargs instance doing the proxying, even if the yargs instance being proxied to _does_ recognize said arguments.
+With vanilla yargs strict mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instance doing the proxying, even if the yargs instance being proxied to _does_ recognize said arguments.
 This would break Black Flag's support for deep command hierarchies entirely.

-Without vanilla yargs strict mode, this would mean allowing attempts to invoke non-existent sub-commands.
+Without vanilla yargs strict mode, attempting to meet these guarantees would require allowing attempts to invoke non-existent sub-commands without throwing an error.
 This would result in a deeply flawed end-user experience.

 Hence the need for a distinct "routing instance" which allows parent commands to recursively proxy control to child commands in your hierarchy even when ancestor